Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 If the taxpayer was forced to sell their home before qualifying for the exclusion because of a change of employment, health problems, or some other unforeseen circumstances, either for the taxpayer, a close family relative, or to other members of the house who have an ownership stake in the house, then the taxpayer can still qualify for an exclusion, but the maximum exclusion is reduced to a percentage, equal to the shortest time that the taxpayer did satisfy either the use or ownership test or the length of time since last claiming the exclusion divided by 730 days (2 years).

-So if you are single and lived or owned your home for 1 year and it has been at least 1 year since you last claimed the exclusion, then you can claim 365/730 = ½ of the $250,000 limit.
+So if you are single and lived or owned your home for 1 year and it has been at least 1 year since you last claimed the exclusion, then you can claim 365/730 = 1/2 of the $250,000 limit.
 Therefore, the most that you can exclude is $125,000.
 Note that if your gain is less than this, then you can exclude the full gain.

 A married couple filing jointly can add the 2 limits together.

-So if you’re married filing jointly and you lived in the house for only 1 year, but your spouse lived in the house for 2 years, before selling your house because either you or your spouse accepted a new job that was at least 50 miles further away than the previous job, then the limit for you will be $125,000 (= 365/730 × $250,000), just as in the previous example, plus $250,000 (= 730/730 × $250,000), for your spouse, for a total limit of $375,000.
+So if you’re married filing jointly and you lived in the house for only 1 year, but your spouse lived in the house for 2 years, before selling your house because either you or your spouse accepted a new job that was at least 50 miles further away than the previous job, then your limit will be $125,000 (= 365/730 × $250,000), just as in the previous example, + $250,000 (= 730/730 × $250,000), for your spouse, for a total limit of $375,000.
 If your gain is less than that, then you can claim the full exclusion.

 Safe Harbor for a Prorated Exclusion